deanturpin/thelaststraw/_q_and_a.md

 # Q&A

+Disclaimer: I do actually eat animals but I think it's important to challenge the arguments that justify it.

 ## Does zero waste matter if I don't have any children?
 It matters more if you have nobody to bequeath your plastic legacy.